GilbertAshivaka/Autograd/README.md

 # 💫 About Me:
 Python developer good at creating desktop applications using PyQt.
 Also working on User Interface designs and applications using Qt and C++ backend.
-I also do machine learning (Keras) and AI.<br>
+I also do machine learning (Keras) and niche AI stuff.<br>

 ## 🌐 Socials: